Marriage in ancient Rome: Same-sex marriage

-Same-sex ceremonies or weddings are incredibly scarce.
-The text found within the Codex Theodosianus can allude to the references to a homosexual relationship and its representation of marital binding.
-The legal process of prohibiting a wedding ceremony between two men is clearly illustrated in the imperial constitutio, which justifies that weddings took place in ancient Roman society.
-It is unknown whether or not same-sex marriages were legal in Rome.
-The sources that refer to same-sex marriages could refer to concubinage.
+In the Imperial era, there are several references to same-sex weddings between male partners.
+While these weddings were generally treated with mockery in literary sources such as Martial, Juvenal, and imperial biographers, the feelings of the participants are not recorded.
+There is no evidence to contradict an interpretation that the men were expressing a meaningful commitment; even so, a quasi marital union between two men would not have been a valid marriage (iustum matrimonium) in Roman law.

-According to accounts, Sporus, a young enslaved person, was castrated and treated like the emperor's wife.
+Sporus, a young enslaved person, was castrated and treated like Nero's wife.
 A dowry was given, and the marriage ceremony was a public affair.
 Sporus is frequently portrayed as looking like Nero's late second wife, but the wedding could have served as a theatrical performance for the emperor following the passing of his wife rather than an actual wedding.
 Nero also may have had a legitimate husband named Pythagoras; Tacitus (Annals 15.37) briefly discusses Nero's marriage ceremony with him.

-In Juvenal's Satire No. 2, two men have a homosexual relationship, with one man taking the woman's role and wearing the bridal garb.
+In Juvenal's second satire, two men have a homosexual relationship, with one man taking the woman's role and wearing the bridal garb.
 Phaedrus' description of the creation of men has been repeatedly utilized to argue the conception of female same-sex relationships.
 Frequently illustrated as a couple with one appearing more masculine while the other is more feminine.
 However, whether this reflected a contemporary practice or was merely a work of fiction is uncertain.

-There are notable examples of same-sex relationships in Rome.
-The emperor Elagabalus is said to have married either an enslaved chariot driver named Hierocles or a Smyrnaean athlete named Zoticus; according to Cassius Dio, in these relationships Elagabalus was named wife, mistress, and queen.
+Among notable examples of same-sex unions in Rome are those of the emperor Elagabalus, who is said to have married either an enslaved chariot driver named Hierocles or a Smyrnaean athlete named Zoticus; according to Cassius Dio, in these relationships Elagabalus was named wife, mistress, and queen.
 It is unlikely Elagabalus legitimately married.

-There is evidence of same-sex marriages from the constitution of Constantine and Constans in the Codex Theodosianus.
+There is evidence of same-sex weddings from the constitutio of Constantine and Constans in the Codex Theodosianus.
 The Codex refers to a man marrying in the manner of a bride.
-The context is unclear: it could describe either a same-sex relationship or a law banning same-sex relationships.
+The text found within the Codex Theodosianus can allude to the references to a homosexual relationship and its representation of marital binding.
+The legal process of prohibiting a wedding ceremony between two men is clearly illustrated in the imperial constitutio, which justifies that weddings took place in ancient Roman society.